Learning in practice

 The choice of specific A-levels can maximise a student’s chance to be accepted into the degree.
 Before the course begins, our expert academic team will be in touch to provide career advice and a personalised academic plan, which includes subject selection.

-All subjects can be offered if the student’s preferred degree requires them.
-Please contact the college for more information.
+We offer a wide range of core academic subjects.
+Other subjects may be offered if the student’s preferred degree requires them.
+Please contact us at email@example.com for more information

 Students who have not studied UK Curriculum History before will be asked to complete a history Bridging Course (30 hours of tuition) if they choose to take History as a subject.